interpretml/DiCE/README.rst

 Installing DICE
 -----------------
 DiCE supports Python 3+.
-To install DiCE and its dependencies, run this from the top-most folder of the repo:
+To install the latest version of DiCE and its dependencies, run this from the top-most folder of the repo:

 .. code:: bash